Environmental justice: Unequal exchange

 Unequal exchange is a term used to describe the unequal economic and trade relationship between countries from the Global North and the Global South.
 The idea is that the exchange of goods and services between these countries is not equal, with Global North countries benefiting more than the others.
 This occurs for a variety of reasons such as differences in labor costs, technology, and access to resources.
 Unequal exchange perceives this framework of trade through the lens of decolonisation: colonial power dynamics have led to a trade system where northern countries can trade their knowledge and technology at a very high price against natural resources, materials and labor at a very low price from southern countries.
 This is kept in place by mechanisms such as enforceable patents, trade regulations and price setting by institutions such as the World Bank or the International Monetary Fund, where northern countries hold most of the voting power.
 Hence, unequal exchange is a phenomenon that is based on and perpetuates colonial relationships, as it leads to exploitation and enforces existing inequalities between countries of the Global North and Global South.
-This western paradigm of extraction exacerbates climate change and is a direct result of European colonialism, as it is a continuation of the exploitative ways in which colonization occurred in the past and present.
-This marginalization especially disadvantages Indigenous women globally in particular, as it superimposes an additional layer of discrimination on an already extensively marginalized group.
 This interdependence also explains the differences in emissions between northern and southern countries: evidently, since northern countries use many resources and materials of the South, they produce and pollute more.